Posts

 Superior Court Progress Against Corruption

 Communities Right to Consultation H.J.R2024.588 On the 29th of April 2024 I commenced a Constitutional challenge of a statutory instrument which deprived communities across Ireland of their Constitutional & Statutory right to be consulted concerning certain developments in their communities.
-On the 14th of January I filed over 500 pages of sworn testimony into the High Court concerning alleged crimes committed by Darragh O`Brien and his principle officer for their involvement in creating and subsequent cover up of this unlawful statutory instrument S.I.376/2023 .
-I asked Justice David Holland on the 20th of January to issue a summons against Darragh O`Brien for the alleged offences and the Judge refused this request even though he was obliged to issue the summons under Section 10 of the Petty Sessions Ireland Act, 1851 On the 15th of January the Ceann Comhairle sent me a letter asserting that the quorum was reduced from 20 to 5 in January 2021.
-I immediately investi...
+On the 14th of January 2025 I filed over 500 pages of sworn testimony into the High Court concerning alleged crimes committed by Darragh O`Brien and his principle officer for their involvement in creating and subsequent cover up of this unlawful statutory instrument S.I.376/2023 .
+I asked Justice David Holland on the 20th of January to issue a summons against Darragh O`Brien for the alleged offences and the Judge refused this request even though he was obliged to issue the summons under Section 10 of the Petty Sessions Ireland Act, 1851 On the 15th of January 2025 the Ceann Comhairle sent me a letter asserting that the quorum was reduced from 20 to 5 in January 2021.
+I immediate...

 The Petty Sessions (Ireland) Act 1851 and the Role of Private Prosecutions Ireland Limited in Prosecution of Complaints